sukhadia/simple_react_app/README.md

 # simple_react_app

-A simple web app built with React JS
+A simple app using React.
+Maintains a very basic in-memory cache of candle inventory.